 There is an advantage in having silent acquiescence.
 If a person’s objection is explicitly acknowledged then it becomes more difficult to ignore.
-Men want intercourse regardless of a woman’s feelings.
-This is the natural biological male sex drive.
+All men want intercourse regardless of whether a woman experiences pleasure, so men prefer to assume that issues with female arousal are a woman’s problem rather than an issue for men.
 Some men enjoy foreplay as a means of feeling that sex is not so one way.
 But many others do not want to waste time on peripheral activities.
 They want to get on with obtaining their own release.

+Even if a woman is not as sexually proactive as a man would like, talk of orgasm indicates a willingness at least to cooperate with intercourse.
 Men assume that women who are selling sex do so because they want sex.
 But women can find sexual partners easily enough.
 A woman’s challenge is to find a man who is willing to offer a supportive relationship in return for sex.
 Apart from ego, emotional problems and a desire make money, women have no need to go looking for sex.
-Men have to seek women out.
+Men always have to seek women out.